What Is Gap Medical Insurance?

 - Out-of-pocket max: The maximum dollar figure you’re responsible for paying in a single year.

-That means the average individual would pay almost $3,000 out of pocket before health insurance would start paying for coverage.
+That means the average individual would pay more than $2,000 out of pocket before health insurance would start paying for coverage.
 Gap health insurance coverage can help you pay for your deductible, copays and coinsurance up to your out-of-pocket max.

 Health insurance gap coverage combined with an HDHP can save you money on monthly premium costs while providing similar levels of coverage compared to a normal health insurance plan.

-A high-deductible health plan (HDHP), on average, will save you $982 a year in health insurance premiums compared to a PPO plan.
-A gap health insurance plan that costs $480 a year would still save you $502 when paired with a high-deductible plan while sharply lowering what you pay for medical services.
+A high-deductible health plan (HDHP), on average, will save you $1,153 a year for the cost of health insurance compared to a PPO plan.

 You can apply your gap medical insurance to a number of expenses, such as deductibles, prescription medicine, copays and coinsurance.